 In response to this all too common dilemma, Maria developed the Dialogue Road Map.

-Applications for the Dialogue Road Map training course starting in 2022 are now closed
+Applications for the Dialogue Road Map training course starting in 2023 are now closed.

-If you would like to have some more information on next year’s 2023 course and you are interested in applying then please email us at
+If you would like to have some more information on the course and you are interested in applying for future courses and projects then please email us at

 To keep updated with news about next year’s course then please contact us here.